 Why Should I Bake Salmon?

-- Baking salmon is easy and doesn’t require flipping or basting.
+Baking salmon is easy and doesn’t require flipping or basting.
 This convenient and simple cooking method produces delicious, flaky and juicy salmon with very little effort.

-- Salmon is best cooked quickly at high temperature.
+Salmon is best cooked quickly at high temperature.
 I like baking salmon at 400 degrees Fahrenheit.

 How Long To Bake Salmon?

-- Typically, it takes about 12 to 15 minutes to cook a 1-inch thick piece of salmon in a preheated 400 degree oven.
+Exact cooking times vary depending on the thickness of your salmon fillets.
+Typically, it takes about 12 to 15 minutes to cook a 1-inch thick piece of salmon in a preheated 400 degree oven.
+Wild salmon may take less time to bake as it has less fat and tends to get dry quicker than farm-raised salmon.

-- Roasted salmon should be flaky and have a bit of pink in the middle.
+Perfectly cooked salmon should be flaky and have a bit of pink in the middle.

-Oven Baked Salmon Recipe Tips
+Asian Salmon Recipe Tips and FAQs

 - An instant-read thermometer inserted into the thickest part of the fillet should read 120°F to 130°F for medium-rare or 135°F to 145°F for medium and well-done.

 - I have one rule when cooking salmon (a rule I never ever break).
 I always season the fish lightly with salt.
 No matter what preparation or what other seasonings I will be adding, I always start with salt.
-I think it helps to get rid of the fishy taste but this is just a “gut feeling” and not something I learned at culinary school.
+I think it helps to get rid of the fishy taste, but this is just a “gut feeling” and not something I learned at culinary school.

-Look At These Other Seafood Recipes:
+Check Out These Other Favorite Recipes:

-Oven Baked Salmon with Honey Ginger Glaze
+Asian Salmon with Honey Ginger Glaze

 Ingredients